-The Organizing Committee has developed a dynamic program with a focus on six themes that have the potential to improve pediatric cochlear implantation.
+The Organizing Committee developed a dynamic program focused on six themes that have the potential to improve pediatric cochlear implantation.

 • Music: Improving Perception and Appreciation: Despite the remarkable advances in outcomes in pediatric cochlear implantation, restoration of music appreciation remains elusive.
 We will explore the metrics by which music appreciation can be measured, the role of the peripheral and central auditory system on this process, and implications of access to music on children with hearing loss.
 With this understanding, we will explore opportunities to improve access to music in our pediatric CI population.

 • Technology: Improving CI Results in an Increasingly Interconnected World: Cochlear implantation remains a model for success in biotechnology, providing prosthetic restoration of a special sense.
 Further improvements in cochlear implantation will occur when we are able to better integrate other breakthroughs in related biotechnology, including improved device design, integrated cellular- or pharmaco-therapy, use of advanced techniques for data collection/ mining, and improved integration with other communication technology.
 Speakers and panelists from related disciplines will explore pathways to leverage resources and opportunities available in biotechnology fields to the benefit of our pediatric cochlear implant patients.

 • Cognition: Improving Our Understanding of Language Development and Central Plasticity: The successful development of language remains a central measure of pediatric cochlear implantation.
 We will bring experts together with diverse expertise in the development of language and how it relates to hearing – from peripheral signal perception to CNS plasticity.
 The role of early and targeted intervention will be explored, and where habilitation efforts are likely to be most productive to improve outcomes.